MD, Georgetown University School of Medicine, 2003

-Dr. Marcia Glass is an Associate Professor of Internal Medicine and Program Director for the Hospice and Palliative Medicine fellowship training program.
+Dr. Marcia Glass is a Professor of Internal Medicine and Program Director for the Hospice and Palliative Medicine fellowship training program.
 Dr. Glass provides inpatient palliative consultations at the SLVHCS, inpatient academic hospitalist attending at UMCNO, and teaches medical students, residents, and fellows.

 Dr. Glass has received numerous teaching awards, including the Tulane Medicine Best Inpatient Attending Award, the Tulane C. Thorpe Ray Internal Medicine Educator Award, the UCSF Core Clerkship Teaching Award, and the UCSF Pathways to Discovery Mentor Award.
 She received a Champion of Change Award from Links, Inc., and traveled to India with a Fulbright-Nehru Specialist Award in 2019.
 Dr. Glass has worked internationally with Doctors without Borders, the Yale/Stanford Johnson and Johnson Global Health Program, Columbia University, UCSF, and Partners in Health.
 Her domestic volunteer work includes being a founding faculty sponsor for the Ozanam Inn Outreach Clinic in New Orleans, a faculty volunteer for the UCSF/USF Clinica Martin-Baro in San Francisco, asylum work in New Orleans with Luke’s House, and a volunteer during COVID-19 with the Navajo Nation.
 Her continued medical education includes the Stanford Faculty Development Program, the Harvard University Medical Detectives Course, MD Anderson Intensive Board Review in Hospice and Palliative Medicine, and the MDI Physiology on the Fly course organized by Harvard Beth Israel faculty.